johannschopplich/kirbyup/README.md

 ### Auto-Import Blocks

-If you find yourself in the situation of needing to import multiple blocks or fields into your Panel plugin, you can use the kirbyup `autoImport` function to ease the process:
+If you find yourself in the situation of needing to import multiple blocks or fields into your Panel plugin, you can use the kirbyup `autoImport` function to ease the process.

+Before:

 ```js
 import Foo from './components/blocks/Foo.vue'